Clarity-Digital-Twin/nedc-bench/docs/algorithms/taes.md

    - Multiple hyps can contribute to single ref
    - Each hyp adds to hit and reduces miss

+3. **Unmatched events**:
+   - Any reference event with no overlapping hypothesis adds +1.0 to miss
+   - Any hypothesis event with no overlapping reference adds +1.0 to false alarms

 ### Fractional Scoring Formula (`calc_hf`)

 The core scoring calculation for overlapping events: